jenniezheng/Full_Stack_Web/Cross_River/README.md

 # Reach the River
 ### Game Summary
- - You want to reach the river to drink water.
+ - Everyday, you want to reach the river to drink water.
  - But the path to the river is filled with bugs!
  - You're so scared of bugs that whenever you get near a bug you instinctively run back to your starting position.
- - Find a way to reach the river.
+ - Find a way to reach the river everyday.
+ - Then do it the next day and the next.
+ - Warning: the bugs keep breeding!
 ### Running Game In Graphics User Interface
  - Go to project's root directory
  - Click the **index.html** file